 A numbness or tingling feeling after a dog bite can be an indication of severe tissue damage, infection, or other complications.
 You should get a medical evaluation right away.

-Do Not Delay in Getting Professional Medical Treatment After a Dog Bite
+Georgians Should Not Delay in Getting Professional Medical Treatment After a Dog Bite

 Even if the dog bite looks minor, you should always have a medical professional examine the dog bite.
 Here are some of the primary reasons to get prompt medical attention for any dog bite: